-Name and contact information.
 Remember to select a professional email address.
-Including information like a professional portfolio link or your mailing address is optional.
+Information like your professional portfolio link or mailing address is optional.

-Key skills and qualifications.
-This is another opportunity to list any requirements the employer included on the job description.
+This is another opportunity to list any requirements the employer included in the job description.
 Think of skills that make you uniquely qualified for the job.

 You can also include optional sections like volunteer work, awards and achievements, and interests and hobbies.
 There are a few different resume formats you have to choose from depending on your background: